herdctl logo

 PR Review Bot

 Review all open PRs every morning at 9am.
 Leave thoughtful comments, suggest improvements, flag security issues.
-Trigger via Discord: 'Hey, can you review PR #47?'
+Trigger via Slack or Discord: 'Hey, can you review PR #47?'

 Software Developer Agent

 Point an agent at your codebase - it honors your CLAUDE.md, uses your slash commands, connects to your MCP servers.
-Chat with it on Discord from your phone.
+Chat with it on Slack or Discord from your phone.

 Documentation Agent